 However, the amount of annual profit that can be relieved by brought forward losses is limited to 50%, subject to a £5 million allowance per group.
-Group relief arrangements are The Government has stated its intention to also available to surrender these losses, subject to certain conditions, where there are several UK companies or establishments under common ownership of 75% or more by the parent company.
+Group relief arrangements are also available to surrender these losses, subject to certain conditions, where there are several UK companies or establishments under common ownership of 75% or more by the parent company.
 Similar arrangements exist for consortiums.